-The following post focuses on one of the key issues explored in our new white paper on significantly reducing the costs of Adult Social Care Services.
+The following post focuses on one of the key issues explored in our white paper on improving Health and Social Care Services and significantly reducing costs.
 Download your free copy here.

-“Careful” is the key word, because we see far too many local authorities jumping on the commissioning bandwagon in a too-accelerated fashion, as if it is some kind of panacea by default.
-Whilst commissioning can result in improved service delivery and reduced costs, that is only possible when it is implemented in the correct fashion.
+“Careful” is the key word here, because we see far too many local authorities making the assumption that detailed service design can be avoided, as if simply ‘gluing’ services together can provide some kind of panacea by default.
+While intelligent and mature commissioning can result in improved service delivery and reduced costs, this is only the case when it is implemented in the correct fashion.

-In this article, I want to explore six necessary steps that, in our experience, will genuinely accelerate your success for the commissioning of Adult Social Care services to result in positive outcomes.
+In this article, I want to explore six important steps that, in our experience, will genuinely accelerate your success so that the commissioning of Adult Social Care services results in improved health and social care outcomes

 1. Prepare a Solid Business Case